ryan-l-robinson/tech.ryanrobinson.ca/content/posts/comp-sci-ai.md

 title: "Computer Science Degrees in the Age of LLMs"
 date: 2025-08-10T14:46:00.000Z
 author: Ryan Robinson
-description: "A breakdown of why I still think LLMs won't take every programming job and Computer Science degrees are still valuable."
+description: "I don't believe LLMs will take every programming job and I do believe that Computer Science degrees are still valuable."
 tags:
   - AI
   - Tech and Society